 Do I really need headlights on when riding during the day?

 According to Georgia state law, you’ll need to have your headlights on whenever you’re operating your motorcycle, whether it’s day or night.

-Besides simply being the law, this is also helpful for improving your visibility in general, making you easier for other vehicles to spot as well as increasing the areas you can clearly see.
+Besides simply being the law, this is also helpful for improving your visibility in general, making it easier for other vehicles to spot as well as increasing the areas you can clearly see.

 Your headlights can also help to prevent intersection collisions.

 Your motorcycle should have at least one headlight, but not more than two, and those headlights should be no lower than 24 inches off the ground, and no higher than 54 inches to comply with state law as of the time of this writing.

 How do I get my medical bills taken care of after an accident?

 In between the time of your accident and your claim or settlement being resolved, medical bills still need to be paid.
 This can be very difficult for some people, but a motorcycle accident lawyer will be able to help discuss your specific options with you.
 Some of the most common options include:

 - Medical payments coverage (MPC / “med pay”) covered by your motorcycle insurance, if relevant.